 In 2015, upon recommendation of the Nominating and Governance Committee, the Board of Directors adopted a director retirement policy.
-The Company believes that it has benefited greatly from contributions by directors who have had significant prior careers and experiences, and that the value of a director's continuing contributions is a more important factor than a specific age in determining when a highly productive director should retire from the Board of Directors.
+The Company believes that it benefits greatly from contributions by directors who have had significant prior careers and experiences, and that the value of a director's continuing contributions (including how such contributions complement the overall diversity and areas of expertise of the full Board of Directors) is a more important factor than a specific age in determining when a highly productive director should retire from the Board of Directors.
 The Company also recognizes that it is in its interest for directors to retire when that becomes appropriate, as well as the benefit to the Company from adding new directors with new perspectives.
 The policy provides that the Chairperson of the Nominating and Governance Committee should commence retirement discussions with a director within a few years of approaching his or her 80th birthday.
-In any event, a director is expected to retire at the end of his or her term during which he or she reaches the age of 80.
+In any event, a director is expected to retire at the end of his or her term during which he or she reaches the age of 80, although this is a general guideline that we expect will be observed in most cases but not a strict requirement.